iq-motion-control/iq-module-communication-doc/docs/manual/manual_dronecan.rst

 	+----------------+----------+

 This parameter determines the DroneCAN bitrate that the module will use in bit/s.
 This parameter takes effect immediately when changed, so if this is changed it will most likely be necessary to reconnect to the bus as at the new bitrate to continue communicating with the module.
-Note that most Vertiq modules do not currently support this parameter, support will be added in future releases.
-If this parameter is not supported, the module’s bitrate is fixed at 500000 bit/s.

 ESC Index
 ##########